 - Tar treatments such as Pentrax, Polytar, Balnetar, and Tera-Gel

 If your psoriasis covers more than 10% to 20% of your skin, you’ll probably need more than these treatments alone.
 Your doctor may recommend:

 Light therapy (phototherapy).
 Exposing your skin to the sun or other ultraviolet light can improve your symptoms.
 You do this at a doctor's office or with a phototherapy unit at home.
 Newer techniques use a laser, which can target a small area with a highly focused UVB light.

 Pills.
 For psoriasis that doesn't respond to other treatments, drugs like acitretin ( Soriatane), apremilast (Otezla), cyclosporine, and methotrexate (Trexall) may help.
 They're usually reserved for moderate to severe psoriasis because the side effects can be harsh.
 Your doctor will need to keep a close watch on you.

 “Biologic” drugs.
 These may improve psoriasis if other drugs don’t help enough.
 They seem to have fewer side effects than some other medications, too.
 Most of them work by suppressing your immune system, so serious infections and even cancer are risks, though rare ones.
-Biologics used to treat psoriasis include adalimumab (Humira), etanercept ( Enbrel), infliximab ( Remicade), secukinumab (Cosentyx), and ustekinumab (Stelara).
+Biologics used to treat psoriasis include adalimumab (Humira), etanercept ( Enbrel), infliximab ( Remicade), ixekizumab (Taltz), secukinumab (Cosentyx), and ustekinumab (Stelara).